bit7x/cordova-mobile/README.md

 # cordova-mobile
-This is a Hybrid Application Tutorial Application
+This is a Hybrid Mobile Tutorial Application